-Kyle hit 30 home runs in 2017 after missing a majority of the 2016 season with an injured left knee ... became just the second Cubs left-handed hitter to reach the 30-homer mark in his age 24 or younger season, joining Anthony Rizzo in 2014...
-His six career postseason homers are tied for the most by any Cubs player ... has batted .311 (19-for-61) with a double, 11 RBI and 10 runs scored in his playoff career...
-Named the Most Valuable Player of the 2015 MLB Futures Game in Cincinnati, as he delivered a two-run triple and threw out a potential base stealer at second base...
-Needed just 178-career games to reach 40 home runs, the fastest player in Cubs history to accomplish the feat...
-Rated by Baseball America as the organization's fourth-best prospect heading into the 2015 campaign...
-Rated as the third-best catcher prospect entering the 2015 season by MLBPipeline.com...
-Spent time in 2014 with Single-A Boise, Single-A Kane County and Single-A Daytona ... earned Player of the Week honors at each stop...
-Attended Indiana University where he established himself as one of the premier college hitters, batting .341 (238-for-697) with 40 home runs and 149 RBI in 180 career games ... was a two-time First-Team All-American and was the highest draft pick in Indiana baseball history...
-In IU history, ranks fifth in slugging percentage (.607), sixth in home runs (40), eighth in hits (238) and tied for eighth in triples (12) and runs (182) ... played three seasons with the Hoosiers...
-Registered a .992 fielding percentage (3 E/383 TC) in 2014, and threw out 16 of 43 (37 percent) of attempted base stealers, en route to being named one of three finalists for the 2014 Johnny Bench Award, given to the top Division I catcher in the nation...
-Selected as the top catcher in the country and First-Team All-American in 2013 by Perfect Game and the National Collegiate Baseball Writers Association ... was a Louisville Slugger Freshman All-American in 2012...
-Competed with USA Baseball's Collegiate National Team in 2013...
+With 30 homers in 2017 and 26 in 2018, Kyle is just the third Cubs lefty hitter with multiple 25-homer seasons prior to his age 26 campaign, joining Billy Williams and Anthony Rizzo ... selected by the Cubs in the first round (fourth overall) of the 2014 draft ...
+In 2017, he became just the second Cubs left-handed hitter to reach the 30-homer mark in his age 24 or younger season, joining Anthony Rizzo in 2014 ...
+Missed a great majority of 2016 with a left knee injury suffered just two games into the season before returning for the World Series in which he batted .412 (7-for-17) ...
+His six career postseason homers are tied for the most by any Cubs player ... has batted .306 (19-for-62) with a double, 11 RBI and 10 runs scored in his playoff career ...
+Named the Most Valuable Player of the 2015 MLB Futures Game in Cincinnati, as he delivered a two-run triple and threw out a potential base stealer at second base ...
+Needed just 178-career games to reach 40 home runs, the fastest player in Cubs history to accomplish the feat ...
+Rated by Baseball America as the organization's fourth-best prospect heading into the 2015 campaign ...
+Attended Indiana University where he established himself as one of the premier college hitters, batting .341 (238-for-697) with 40 home runs and 149 RBI in 180 career games ... was a two-time First-Team All-American and was the highest draft pick in Indiana baseball history ...
+In IU history, ranks fifth in slugging percentage (.607), sixth in home runs (40), eighth in hits (238) and tied for eighth in triples (12) and runs (182) ... played three seasons with the Hoosiers ...
+Registered a .992 fielding percentage (3 E/383 TC) in 2014, and threw out 16 of 43 (37 percent) of attempted base stealers, en route to being named one of three finalists for the 2014 Johnny Bench Award, given to the top Division I catcher in the nation ...
+Selected as the top catcher in the country and First-Team All-American in 2013 by Perfect Game and the National Collegiate Baseball Writers Association ... was a Louisville Slugger Freshman All-American ...
+Competed with USA Baseball's Collegiate National Team in 2013 ...
 Graduated from Middletown (Ohio) High School in 2011 ... was a four-time team MVP in baseball and also was a second-team All-Ohio linebacker selection.

 Kyle ranked second on the Cubs with 30 home runs in 422 at-bats spanning 129 games for Chicago ... averaged one home run every 14.07 at-bats, a mark that would have been third-highest among N.L. hitters had he qualified for the league lead (was just 16 plate appearances shy) ... all told, hit .211 (89-for422) with 16 doubles, a triple, 30 homers, 59 RBI, 59 walks and a OBP over 100 points higher than his average, at .315...
 Posted a .922 OPS beginning July 27 through the end of the season, second-best on the Cubs in that span behind only Kris Bryant (.992)...
 His .283 batting average (17-for-60) in Sept./Oct. was his highest monthly mark since batting .302 in July of 2015...
 Had an .814 OPS and a .221 average (75-for-340) against right-handed pitching ... posted a .648 OPS and a .171 average (14-for-82) against southpaws...
 His .894 OPS in the season's second half was 200 points higher than his .694 OPS leading up to the All-Star Break...
 Batted .436 (17-for-39) with 10 homers in the first pitch of an at-bat...
 Hit four homers while serving as the club's designated hitter, tied for the most by any Cub in a single season (Alfonso Soriano in 2012)...
 Played 110 games in left field, posting a .967 fielding percentage (5 E/153 TC) with seven assists ... played four games at catcher, totaling 7.0 innings, and saw one game at first base...
 Was optioned to Triple-A Iowa, June 21 (post-game) ... was batting .171 with a .295 OBP in 64 games prior to being sent to Iowa ... recalled, July 6, and batted .255 (51-for-200) with 18 homers and 31 RBI in 65 games the rest of the way...
 Began the season as the primary leadoff hitter and reached base to lead off the game nine times in his first 16 opportunities...
 Hit a 470-foot home run (as measured by Statcast), May 23 vs. San Francisco, which was his longest homer of his career ... also hit a homer measured at 467 feet, June 14...
 Hit a game-winning grand slam in the seventh inning, June 3 vs. the Cardinals ... gave the Cubs a 5-3 lead ... his four RBI tied a career-high ... marked the first go-ahead grand slam by a Cubs batter when trailing in the seventh inning or later since David DeJesus, May 11, 2012 at Milwaukee ... first time it happened at Wrigley Field since Aramis Ramirez, August 28, 2008 vs. the Phillies...
 Notched his first-career pinch-hit home run, June 11 vs. Colorado (was part of back-to-back home runs with Addison Russell)...
 Recorded a career-high tying 11 total bases, July 27 at the White Sox as he went 3-for-4 with a triple and two homers...
 Went 2-for-6 with two homers and four RBI, August 30 vs. Pittsburgh ... marked his fifth-career multi-homer game, tied for fifth-most by a Cubs player by his age 24 season ... the second homer was his 40th of his career, becoming the fastest player in Cubs history to 40 homers (178 games)...
 Went 3-for-17 (.176) with a solo homer and three walks in seven postseason games.